 You may have heard restaurants or bars using CBD gummies to improve the taste of their beverages, and you might even have seen CBD in a few late-night TV commercials.
-But what is the difference between hemp, both CBD and marijuana?
+But what is the difference between hemp, CBD, and marijuana?

 Hemp, CBD, and marijuana products have their own set of rules.